fpillet/NSLogger/README.markdown

 *NSLogger* can be used for low-level code in situations where only CoreFoundation can be called.
 Disable the **ALLOW_COCOA** flag in *LoggerClient.h* to prevent any use of Cocoa code.

 # Work in progress - Current status #
 This tool comes from a personal need for a more powerful logger.
-NSLogger is already powerful, but there are more features in development.
-Quick list of features not yet implemented:

- * Support drag-and-drop from logs
- * Support export to other formats than the native .nsloggerdata file format
+There are more features planned for inclusion, here is a quick list of what I'm thinking of.
+Requests and suggestions are welcome.

+ * Per-client application filter sets (with auto-detect)
+ * Drag-and-drop of log text from log messages list
+ * Log entry colorization
+ * Search and search term highlight in Details window
  * Support time-based filtering (filter clause based on the time lapse between a previous trace)